PeterBeard/delaunay/README.md

 # delaunay
 Python script for calculating and drawing triangular meshes.
 The mesh is the Delaunay triangulation of a random assortment of points.
+For more details on how this works, see https://www.peterbeard.co/blog/post/delaunay-triangulation-makes-pretty-pictures/

 Dependencies
 ------------